CURATED SHOWS, PROGRAMMED SCREENINGS

 Co-chair and co-organizer of the NYU Cinema Studies Graduate Student Conference 2015.
 Theme: Shock Value: Experience, Affect, & the Moving Image.
 Department of Cinema Studies, New York University.
 New York, USA, 20-21 February 2015.

 Programmer and curator of Nathaniel Dorsky: Devotional Cinema, a first Lithuanian retrospective of Dorsky's films accompanied by lecture series.
 Contemporary Art Center Cinema, Vilnius, Lithuania, 11-15 June 2014.

-Programmer and curator (together with Gintė Žulytė) of Contemporary Past: Moving Images as a Fluid Memory, an international theory-and-practice based film workshop, symposium and film program.
+Programmer and curator (with Gintė Žulytė) of Contemporary Past: Moving Images as a Fluid Memory, an international theory-and-practice based film workshop, symposium and film program.
 Nida’s Art Colony, Lithuania.
 June 7-21 2011.

 One of the four initiators and curator of Meno Avilys, an independent film education, presentation and preservation center in Lithuania, Vilnius, Lithuania, 2005-2009.

-Organizer and programmer (together with Paul Paper and Lina Cerniauskaite) of the international moving image festival Next Festival, Vilnius, Lithuania, 2005-2007.
+Organizer and programmer (with Paul Paper and Lina Cerniauskaite) of the international moving image festival Next Festival, Vilnius, Lithuania, 2005-2007.